 External quality assessment (EQA) is a system designed to objectively assess the quality of test results obtained by a laboratory by means of an external actor (i.e. EQA provider).
 It allows for the performance comparison of a laboratory’s testing to that of a peer group of laboratories and/or a reference laboratory [5].
 Participation in EQAs is a fundamental aspect of laboratory quality management.

 For the purpose of this guide, EQA is defined as the process when an external provider (in this case, a EURL for public health) sends samples or sequence data for testing and/or analysis to the set of laboratories participating in the EQA, where the results of all laboratories are then compared and analysed by the EQA provider before the results are reported back to the participating laboratories.
-An EQA scheme may consist of multiple EQA rounds or distributions per year, and its outcomes should be used to generate recommendations corrective actions within the participating laboratories to improve future performance.
+An EQA scheme may consist of multiple EQA rounds or distributions per year, and its outcomes should be used to monitor laboratory performance, to identify challenges, and provide basis for planning and implementation of corrective actions. within the participating laboratories to improve future performance.

 EU-level EQA schemes should complement existing national and international EQA schemes and be focused on standard diagnostic and typing quality of clinical diagnostic laboratory testing under ISO15189 and/or ISO17025.
 Even though EU-level EQAs are not primarily designed to support accreditation efforts, participation in EU-level EQAs is sometimes used by participating laboratories to meet their national accreditation requirements.